Maximum Likelihood Estimation in Gaussian Process Regression is Ill-Posed: Introduction

 Several methods exist to estimate $\theta$, including maximum likelihood estimation \citep{mardia1984maximum}, maximum \textit{a posteriori} estimation \citep[e.g.,][]{cunningham2008fast}, cross-validation \citep{geisser1979predictive}, Bayesian inference \citep{mackay1992bayesian}, kernel flows \citep{Chen2021}, and various bespoke approaches, for example when $\theta$ are the parameters of a neural network in a deep kernel~\citep{wilson2016deep}.
 Among these, maximum likelihood estimators $\theta_\ML$ are arguably most widely used, for example being the default approach in Gaussian process software \citep{GPML,scikit-learn,roustant2012dicekriging,gpy2014,GPflow2017}.
-In addition to statistics and machine learning, maximum likelihood is also occasionally used in kernel interpolation; for recent examples, see \citet[Section~14.3]{FasshauerMcCourt2015} or \citet{Cavoretto2021}.
-Compared to other approaches, maximum likelihood is attractive due to the absence of any additional degrees of freedom (e.g., cross validation requires a choice for how data are partitioned) and the possibility for automatic gradient-based optimisation.
-For a noiseless training dataset $Y = (y_1, \ldots, y_n) \in \R^{n}$, associated to a set $X$ of distinct covariates $x_1, \ldots, x_n \in \R^{d}$, a maximum likelihood estimator of $\theta$ satisfies
+In addition to statistics and machine learning, maximum likelihood is also occasionally used in the applied mathematical literature to construct a kernel interpolant; see \citet[Section~14.3]{FasshauerMcCourt2015} and \citet{Cavoretto2021} for recent examples.
+Compared to other approaches, maximum likelihood is attractive due to the absence of any additional degrees of freedom (e.g., cross-validation requires a choice for how data are partitioned) and the possibility for automatic gradient-based optimisation.